Friday, 26 February 2010

 Instead of shack on pine clad hill, (last post) I am building my own studio (woman shed) out of half of our garage.

 When I say I am building, I mean our super builder is doing most of it, as my DIY skills don't really exist except in my head.
 Mark can build things, but in a parallel universe where time is of a different length.

 'The stick', a piece of timber which once edged the tongue and groove wood in our bedroom since 1975, has been hanging at a jaunty angle since we moved in 3 years ago.
 It has been discussed over numerous cups of morning tea, but it's still at the same position.
 Imagine thus the enormity of a studio build project . . hence bank loan and builder.

-Here is a photo of garage becoming studio, and following another of the interior as it was yesterday. (sorry, painfully boring except to me).
+Here is a photo of garage becoming studio (sorry, painfully boring except to me).
 Today I painted it again, and it is now a clean bright space.
-It's the first time I have had an actual dedicated studio space or shed to retreat to.
+It's the first time I've had an actual dedicated studio space or shed to retreat to.
 The thought of being able to say 'I'm going to my studio for a couple of hours' is novel.

 No through traffic, no one asking for a cheese sandwich, or the whereabouts of their pants . . .